Global hooks¶

 This hook function was added in AppGini 22.14, and can be used to modify the default configuration of the child records section in the detail view.

-• $childLookupField The name of the lookup field in the child table that is linked to the parent table
+is the name of the lookup field in the child table.$config

-• $config The configuration array for displaying child records for the current user, passed by reference.
-The default configuration, is stored in the $pcConfig array defined in the generated parent-children.php file.
+is an associative array containing the configuration for displaying child records for the current user, passed by reference.
+The default configuration, is stored in the$pcConfig

 None.